 Are you a college graduate with defaulted student loans?
-You’re not alone!
+Our debt counselors want you to know that you’re far from alone.
 More than 1 million people default on their loans.
-That debt is now up to $1.5 trillion.
-By 2030, the Federal Reserve reports that nearly 40% of borrowers will default on their student loans.
-This is a growing crisis and one that deserves discussion.
+That debt is now up to $1.75 trillion.
+According to the Federal Reserve, Thirty percent of all adults—representing over 4 in 10 people who went to college—said they incurred at least some debt for their education.
+This includes 20 percent of college attendees who still owed money and 22 percent who borrowed but fully repaid their education debts.
+So the likelihood of defaults is evidently becoming a growing crisis and one that deserves discussion.
 ACCC will go over why loans default, what problems they cause, and how to fix them.
 Let’s get started!

 Why Do Loans Default?